What Credit Score Is Needed For A Personal Loan?

 • Income: Your income affects loan approval because it indicates your ability to repay the loan.
 A higher income often means higher approval chances and better loan terms.

-• Debt-To-Income (DTI) Ratio: Your DTI ratio affects loan approval as it shows lenders how much of your income goes toward debt payments, and how much is available to make loan payments.
+• Debt-To-Income (DTI) Ratio: Your DTI ratio shows lenders how much of your income goes toward debt payments, and how much is available to make loan payments.
 A lower DTI indicates a better ability to repay the loan.

-• Employment Stability: The stability of your job affects loan approval because it shows how reliable your income source is.
+• Employment Stability: The stability of your job shows how reliable your income source is.
 If you have stable work, you’d be considered a lower risk for loan default and have a better chance of getting approved.

-• Collateral: If you secure your personal loan with a valuable asset, this would provide security to the lender, which would reduce the lender’s risk.
+• Collateral: If you secure your personal loan with a valuable asset, this provides security to the lender, which reduces their risk.
 This can lead to easier approval and possibly lower interest rates.

-• Your Loan Request: Lenders evaluate whether the loan amount requested is reasonable based on your financial situation.
-Unusual or large loan requests might make it more difficult to get approved.
+• Your Loan Request: Lenders evaluate whether the loan amount you request is reasonable based on your financial situation.
+Unusually large loan requests might make it more difficult for you to get approved.

 How To Increase Your Credit Score To Get Approved For A Personal Loan

 With a higher credit score, you have a better chance of getting approved for a personal loan with a lower rate and better terms.
 If your credit score is a little on the low end, consider taking some time to give it a boost.
-Here are a few steps you can take to help improve your credit:
+Here are a few steps you can take:

 Make Your Bill Payments On Time

 Your payment history is a common and often crucial component of your credit score calculation.
-As such, paying your bills on time can help increase your credit score.
-Debt payments, service bills, including certain cellphone provider bills, can contribute to your payment history.
+Paying your bills on time can help increase your credit score.
+Debt payments and service bills — including certain cellphone provider bills — can contribute to your payment history.

 Keep Your Credit Card Balances Low

-Your credit card balances have a direct effect on your credit utilization ratio, a factor that commonly plays an important role in your credit score calculation.
-By keeping your credit card balances low, you can increase your credit score by reducing your credit utilization ratio.
-This shows that you’re only using a small amount of your available credit.
+Your credit card balances directly affect your credit utilization ratio, which commonly plays an important role in your credit score calculation.
+By keeping your balances low, you can increase your credit score by reducing your utilization ratio — showing that you’re only using a small amount of your available credit.

 Use Credit Building Tools

-If you’re looking for extra ways to build your credit, consider using a credit building tools, such as the following:
+If you’re looking for extra ways to build your credit, consider using a credit building tool, such as the following:

 KOHO Credit Building Program